-Fact: There is aluminum and steel roofing available in a wide range of profiles that will be suitable for any architectural style (modern/contemporary, colonial, Victorian, ranch, cape, historic homes, etc).
+Fact: there are aluminum and steel roofs available in a wide range of profiles suitable for any architectural style (modern/contemporary, colonial, Victorian, ranch, cape, historic homes, etc).

-Here are the most popular ones to consider:
+Here are the most popular types of metal roof systems to consider:

-Standing seam is a great fit for contemporary architecture.
+A standing seam roof is a great fit for contemporary architecture.
 However, it can also enhance the curb appeal of Colonial, Ranch and Log Cabin homes.
-This profile is also ideal for the snow country, as it is designed to protect against ice dams.
+This profile is ideal for the snow country, as it is designed to protect against ice dams.
 Another great benefit of a standing seam system is that its ideal for homeowners who want to install solar panels on their roof.

-40% of respondents said that metal is too noisy.
+40% of respondents said that a metal roof may be too noisy.

-Fact: While it may come as a surprise to many homeowners, this roof can be even quieter than asphalt shingles.
+Fact: While it may come as a surprise to many homeowners, a metal roof can be even quieter than asphalt shingles.
 Contrary to popular belief, metal panels or shingles are not loud at all!

 An aluminum or steel roof has solid sheathing attached to the underlayment that actually helps silence the noise from rain, hail, falling branches and other weather conditions, better than other types of materials.
 So you do not ever have to worry about waking up to the sound of rain!

-25% of people indicated that a steel roofs are too expensive.
+25% of people indicated that metal roofing is too expensive.

 Fact: One thing that many homeowners don’t think about is the TRUE lifetime cost of a roof vs. the initial cost you pay upfront.

-While steel roofing cost is usually at least double the price of asphalt shingles, the latter will actually turn out to be more expensive in the long run.
+While the average cost of a metal roof is usually at least double the price of asphalt shingles, the latter will actually turn out to be more expensive in the long run.

 Once you install a quality aluminum, steel or copper roof, you will never need to worry about replacement again.
-The predicted life expectancy of a steel or aluminum roof is at least 40-60 years, many last a lot longer.
-This means that you only incur a one time cost.
+The predicted life expectancy of a metal roof is at least 40-60 years, many last a lot longer.
+This means that you only incur a one time cost, upon installation.

-By contrast, when you install asphalt shingles, you can expect them to last 12-20 years at best.
+By contrast, when you put up asphalt shingles, you can expect them to last 12-20 years at best.
 This means that you will be replacing this roof 2-4 times over the same 40-60 year period.
-Consequently, you will end up spending at least the same amount, and probably more than it would have cost you to initially install metal.
+Consequently, you will end up spending at least double the amount, and probably more than it would have cost you to initially install a metal roof.

 Moreover, roof replacement cost is not the only expense you need to consider, as you cannot forget maintenance and repair.
 If properly installed, metal will require minimal maintenance, which you can do yourself and will not require repairs.

-Lastly, even the most expensive types of metal, such as copper, zinc and stainless steel, cost 30% less than the cheapest slate or tile roof.
-Cedar costs about 20% more than aluminum, but last about 3 times less.
+Lastly, even the most expensive types of metal, such as copper, zinc and stainless steel, cost 30% less than the cheapest natural slate or tile roof.
+Cedar wood roofing costs about 20% more than aluminum, but lasts about 3 times less.
 Therefore, they are 3.5 times more expensive, when considering how often they must be replaced.

-25% of respondents stated that tin roofs do not have an attractive appearance, because there are very few color choices.
+25% of respondents stated that metal roofs do not have an attractive appearance, because there are very few color choices.